WhiteNoise/AIMyAPI/README.md

 ## Thoughts:

 Could fine tuning on our API and examples allow us to make the prompt smaller?
 We can only fine tune on the base models though, so we can't use the cheaper gpt3.5-turbo model.
+Could a smaller / more efficient LLM focused on coding tasks work for this usecase?

 ## TODO